-And that’s how I live for photography: adding yesterday, to today and tomorrow.
+And that’s how I live for photography: connecting yesterday, today and tomorrow.
 As the famous photographer Ansel Adams once said:

 “You don’t make a photograph just with a camera.
 You bring all the pictures you have seen, the books you have read, the music you have heard, the people you have loved to the act of photographing”.